autonity/autonity.py/README.md

 ### Updating the Contract ABIs

-The script `script/update_abi.sh` generates the contract ABIs using `solc`.
+The script `script/update_abi.sh [AUTONITY_COMMIT]` builds the contract ABIs using AGC at the specified Git commit ID or tag.
 Keys are ordered via the `jq` tool, in order to produce deterministic output, and the results written to the `autonity/abi` directory.
-Further, it also records the version of solc and the commit used in files in the same directory.

-The autonity contract version being compiled is set in the `update_abi` script, to build a different version, it is necessary to set the variable `AUTONITY_NODE_COMMIT` with the desired git commit hash.
+Further, it normalizes the commit ID that was used.

 After executing the script against a new version of the code, the diffs can be reviewed to determine which methods have been modified, removed or added.